n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

   - immediately after the last post-base consonant, in the ordering position `POS_AFTER_POST`.

+> Note: In most scripts, all right-side matras are positioned in the
+> same sort-order position.
+The Kannada and Telugu scripts, however,
+> feature more complex positioning rules for right-side matras, in
+> which different right-side matras must be sorted into different
+> positions.
+See the script-specific shaping documents for full
+> details.

 #### Above-base matras ####

 Above-base matras may be positioned: